AMISO-MY/amiso-my.github.io/docs/_posts/2022-07-18-Malaysia-IPhO-2022-results.md

 {% include feature_row %}

+Students interested in the physics Olympiad should look out for [Olimpiad Fizik Malaysia (OFM)](/ipho), which is the national selection test in Malaysia for IPhO.

 Congratulations to the team, and we wish them all the best!

 Photos are provided by the Malaysia Physics Olympiad committee.